Valentin submarine pens: Construction

 The bunker is around 426 m long and 97 m wide at its widest point; the walls are 4.5 m thick.
 The height of the structure is between 22.5 and 27 m.
 The roof was constructed using dozens of large, reinforced concrete arches, manufactured on-site and individually lifted into place.
+The void space around the arches was then filled with concrete to create the large, thick slab.

 Most of the roof is around 4.5 m thick but part of it is 7 m thick as the Germans began adding to its thickness before the bunker was even completed.
 Construction required 650000 cuyd of concrete.

 The design and oversight of the Valentin's construction was carried out by the Organisation Todt.
 Marineoberbaurat Edo Meiners was in charge overall; the on-site supervising engineer was Erich Lackner.
 He had a lengthy post-war career, becoming one of Germany's most prominent civil engineers.

-By March 1945, the facility was 90% completed and the most of the necessary machine tools had been installed.
+By March 1945, the facility was 90% completed and most of the necessary machine tools had been installed.
 Production of U-boats was due to begin within two months.